MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

         1. either, you can build on a template that we have created for you (which is the recommended way forward for this lab)
-        1. or, you can create your very own little network survey from scratch (based on examples you find in the SNA literature)
+        1. or, you can create your very own little network survey from scratch (based on examples you find in the SNA literature and/or our [recommended readings](https://brightspace.rug.nl/content/enforced/251026-GERMARS.2023-2024.1/Week%206.%20Content%20and%20materials.html?ou=251026&d2l_body_type=3))

         You see both options shown in the following screenshot.
 Please choose accordingly.